hexabyte23/GreeksViewer/README.md

 ## Gnuplot

-scripts that generate option Call or Put 2D and 3D graphs for
+Scripts that generate option Call/Put 2D and 3D graphs for:
 - Premium
 - Delta
 - Gamma